EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 </p>

 ## Introduction
 This guide provides step-by-step instructions for how to set up TensorFlow Lite on the Raspberry Pi and use it to run object detection models.
 It also shows how to set up the Coral USB Accelerator on the Pi and run Edge TPU detection models.
-It works for the Raspberry Pi 3 and Raspberry Pi 4 running either Rasbpian Buster or Rasbpian Stretch.
+It works for the Raspberry Pi 3 and Raspberry Pi 4 running Rasbpian Buster.

 This guide is the second part of my larger TensorFlow Lite tutorial series: